Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Key Technologies for Data Management Layer

 \subsubsection{Privacy-Preserving Mechanism}

-In HDT, network security is not sufficient to enhance operations since medical data are also privacy-sensitive.
+In HDT, network security is not sufficient to enhance operations, since medical data are also privacy-sensitive.
 Several common privacy threats in HDT are listed in the following.

-\begin{enumerate}[i)] \item Attackers may eavesdrop data on the public communication channel compromising data transmitted in plaintext. \item Since repeated keys are commonly used by users, it is possible that an attacker may break into the data storage server (e.g., cloud server) by brute force attacks based on key dictionaries collected from other data leakages. \item \emph{Honest-but-curious} provider of data storage service (e.g., cloud server) may also try to compromise the data privacy of users to get more profit by selling users’ data or by producing data-based advertisements. \end{enumerate}
+\begin{enumerate}[-] \item Attackers may eavesdrop data on the public communication channel compromising data transmitted in plaintext. \item Since repeated keys are commonly used by users, it is possible that an attacker may break into the data storage server (e.g., cloud server) by brute force attacks based on key dictionaries collected from other data leakages. \item \emph{Honest-but-curious} provider of data storage or computing services (e.g., cloud server) may also try to compromise the data privacy of HDT. \end{enumerate}

 As visually illustrated in Fig. \ref{query}, the main privacy-preserving mechanisms for HDT include cryptographic techniques, anonymization techniques, differential privacy and FL, which are reviewed in detail hereafter.